Cyoo9/Big-and-Little-Matching-Platform/README.md

 - Users can click on their match profile picture to view more of their match information.

 Database:
--We used postgresql as our database.
+-  We used postgresql as our database.
--We implemented indexes BTREES for slight performance gains when using the GET method.
+-  We implemented indexes BTREES for slight performance gains when using the GET method.